 He went to half-pagan Mercia as a missionary bishop, and made his home in Lichfield.
 He was there for only two and a half years before his death, but he made a deep impression, traveling on foot throughout his territory.

 This tendency to walk rather than ride a horse was a deliberate attempt by Chad to operate at the level of the peasants for whom he cared.

-He seems to have won his saint ship by this, and by the power of his praying.
+He seems to have won his Sainthood by this, and by the power of his praying.
 Although, like many of his day, he was terrified by thunderstorms, he would spend the duration of a storm praying constantly for all who were exposed to its fury, and gave the advice that when in great fear we should pray for others, and if possible to help them, forgetting ourselves, our spirits will be calmed.